Lord de Vera: Professional career

 De Vera received an invite to participate in a workout with the Arizona Diamondbacks of Major League Baseball in 2024.

 In September 2025, de Vera signed a contract with Mumbai Cobras of the Baseball United league.
 In doing so, he became the first Filipino-born player to sign a professional contract since Claudio Manela, who debuted in 1921 for the Cincinnati Cuban Stars in the first Negro National League.
 He made his Baseball United debut on November 14, 2025 during the game against the Karachi Monarchs.

 National team

 De Vera has played for the Philippines national baseball team as a shortstop.
 He debuted for the national team at the 2023 East Asian Baseball Cup.
-He was the main shortstop of the team in te 2022 Asian Games in Hangzhou, China.
+He was the main shortstop of the team in the 2022 Asian Games in Hangzhou, China.

 Personal life

 Lord de Vera has a younger brother named Liam, who also played for De La Salle.
 De Vera's second given name was derived from Aragorn, a character from The Lord of the Rings.